tedsmith/quickhash/README.txt

 The mouseover hint in the 'Text' tab for the button 'TEXT Line-by-Line' was not showing.
 Now it does.

-In the “Compare Files” tab, the user can now use either the buttons to select their files, or they can paste the path directly into a path field.
+In the “Compare Two Files” tab, the user can now use either the buttons to select their files, or they can paste the path directly into a path field.
 These fields are anchored to the right so maximising QuickHash makes them wider.
 Hint added to explain this.

-In the “Compare Files” tab, the user can single-click the resulting hash value and it will be copied to the clipboard, allowing the user to paste into whatever tool they wish (Notepad etc).
+In the “Compare Two Files” tab, the user can single-click the resulting hash value and it will be copied to the clipboard, allowing the user to paste into whatever tool they wish (Notepad etc).
 The chosen hash algorithm will be prefixed to the value.
 Hint added to explain this.

 In the “Compare Files” tab, if the result is a match, it will say so in black (as it always has done) or it will be displayed in red if it is a mis-match, to ensure the user notices it more easily.